McGillRocketTeam/MRTlib/README.md

 ## More Information
 Made with love :)

-Feel free to contact me at my [email](ldgaetano@gmail.com) if you have any questions or if you find a bug.
+Feel free to contact me at my email (ldgaetano@gmail.com) if you have any questions or if you find a bug.

 ## License
 [MIT License](LICENSE)